maestroi/nimiq-doom/README.md

 ## Architecture

 - **Uploader** (Go): CLI tool to chunk files and submit transactions to Nimiq blockchain
-- **Web** (Vue 3): Frontend that connects directly to public Nimiq RPC endpoints to fetch transactions, reconstruct files, verify SHA256, and run games in the browser using JS-DOS
+- **Web** (Vue 3): Frontend that connects directly to public Nimiq RPC endpoints to fetch transactions, reconstruct files, verify SHA256, and run games in the browser using emulators (JS-DOS for DOS games, with support for Game Boy and other platforms)

 **Key Features:**
 - ✅ **No Backend Required** - Frontend connects directly to public Nimiq RPC endpoints